Workplace Equity INITIATIVE

 With this in mind, in our shareholder resolution withdrawal conversations with companies, we generally ask that they release their hiring, retention and promotion rates (gender globally, race and ethnicity within the United States) within the next two years.
 The workplace equity data visualization tool tracks both released data and data that companies have committed to release.

-+ Workplace Equity Scorecards: Quarterly Update Key Findings as of June 30th, 2024
++ Workplace Equity Scorecards: Quarterly Update Key Findings as of September 30th, 2024

 View our Workplace Equity Scorecard Data Visualization Tool